 As independent travelers, I usually research and create our itineraries determining where to go and how long to stay.
 For Morocco, I struggled, there is so much to see and do, spread out across a rather large geographic distance.
 Also, information about travel and internal transportation options was often difficult to find.

-Where to begin and what to include for your Morocco itinerary?
+Are you planning a trip to Morocco and want to know where to begin and what to include for your Morocco itinerary?
 Here I share our final itinerary for three weeks of travel in Morocco.
 From this trip I already have a full 3-week itinerary for our next trip and there is no duplication in it!
 There is truly a lot to see and do In Morocco.

 Ease of travel, timing and availability were all factors in deciding what was in the itinerary and what was out.
 This was our first trip to Morocco and despite what seems like a wide availability of information, I was not sure what to expect in Morocco on the ground for getting around.